What Does a Pipefitter or Steamfitter Do?

 Wondering about the difference between pipefitter and steamfitter jobs?
-The primary difference between pipefitters and steamfitters is the material transported through the pipe systems they design, install or maintain.
+The primary difference between them is the material transported through the pipe systems they design, install or maintain.
 Pipefitters work with low-pressure and high-pressure systems that are used in heating and cooling, manufacturing and electricity generation.
 Steamfitters specialize in systems designed for the flow of liquids or gases at high pressure.
-Established pipefitters and steamfitters often work independently.
+There are other piping specialists called gasfitters and sprinklerfitters.

 - Cut, thread or hammer pipes to specifications, using tools such as saws, cutting torches, pipe threaders or pipe benders